paulo-trigo/GetClean_CourseProject/readme.md

 ##### >> The domain dependent functions are:

-* "buildDatasetHAR" that executes the same procedure both for the "train" and the "test" datasets
+* "buildDatasetHAR" that executes the same ""data transform workflow" both for the "train" and the "test" datasets

 * and remaining script execution was kept flat (i.e., was not further broken down into functions)

-* the effort was to keep code "as simple (readable) as possible"
+* the goal was to keep the code "as simple (readable) as possible"